ivnkwok/Votegrity-Election-Document-Builder-WSU26/README.md

 Then, open your browser and navigate to the address shown in the terminal (usually `http://localhost:5173`).

-### Loading Sample or Real Data
+### Saving and Loading Templates

-You can test loading a JSON template file by clicking **Load Template** on the webpage and then locating the sample-json.json found at `WSU-Capstone-2025/data/sample-json.json`.
+You can test saving and loading templates by dragging components from the canvas, clicking **Save Template** on the webpage, refreshing the page, and clicking **Load Template** to load the previously saved template.

 ## Functionality